-which means that the Firm's financial resources are limited and not sufficient to use the entire building area.
+which means that Firm's financial resources are limited and not sufficient to use all the available land.
 In other words, both agents will be negatively affected by this lack of financial resources.
-This assumption also implies that the Destination manager herself does not have sufficient financial resources to finance construction in order to utilize the whole building area and fill the gap (S - s), or to give incentives to the Firm.
+This assumption also implies that Destination manager herself does not have sufficient financial resources in order to build directly on all the available land and fill the gap (S - s), or to give incentives to Firm.